w3f/research/docs/polkadot/implementors-guide/guide.md

 ## Architecture

-Our Parachain Host is a blockchain.
+Our Parachain Host includes a blockchain known as the relay-chain.
 A blockchain is a Directed Acyclic Graph (DAG) of state transitions, where every block can be considered to be the head of a linked-list (known as a "chain" or "fork") with a cumulative state which is determined by applying the state transition of each block in turn.
 All paths through the DAG terminate at the Genesis Block.
+In fact, the blockchain is a tree, since each block can have only one parent.

 [TODO Diagram: Blockchain / Block-DAG]